paulfioravanti/toy_robot/README.md

 ### Visual Map of Board

-The REPORT command has been enhanced with a visual map of the board, showing the position and direction of the robot (Λ > V <), as well as the locations of all blocks (X).
+The MAP command shows a visual map of the board, showing the position and direction of the robot (Λ > V <), as well as the locations of all blocks (X) and a standard report.
 For example:

        0   1   2   3   4
     4 [ ] [ ] [ ] [ ] [ ]